For more general information on Practicums, please view the Practicum page.

 Practica in selected aspects of professional work designed for advanced level students to strengthen and build on theoretical knowledge and to develop specialized skill in aspects of professional information work and environments through supervised experiential learning and seminar presentations.

 Pre-requisite: At least four (4) required courses in your concentration in addition to INF1005H and INF1006H Information Workshops.

 Exclusion: INF3910Y – Workplace Project.

-Note: This course (INF2173H — Information Professional Practicum) is offered in Winter and Summer sessions.
-However, for the fall 2020-winter 2021 academic year, INF2173H will be offered in the fall 2020 session.
+Note: This course (INF2173H — Information Professional Practicum) is offered in the Winter session.

 Always check posted timetable for delivery format.

 The iSchool partners with information professionals and organizations that have a track record with us: the place and the professionals in it must be able to devote time to supervising and mentoring you in their work.

 The goal of the practicum is to provide you with hands-on experience to supplement your theoretical knowledge and to help you develop professional competencies.

 Assignments are carefully structured to fit with the workplace and the classes are designed to focus on professional issues and workplace practices in different environments.
 The aim is to foster sharing, to deepen knowledge through experience, and to promote a high standard of professional practice and conduct in information work.